 Situational domestic violence cannot be ignored.
 Many times, it can become a catalyst for ongoing physical or emotional abuse.

-Situational domestic violence is best handled against an abusive husband in a divorce by a domestic violence restraining order.
+Situational domestic violence is best handled by a domestic violence restraining order

 Seeking a domestic violence restraining order whereby the wife, with the help of her lawyer, asks the court for both temporary and permanent restraining orders is the first step to separate the abusive spouse from the victim.